stephenscripts/Effective-C/NOTES/Chapter One.md

 _**Take care not to pass user-supplied data as part of the first argument to the printf function, because doing so can result in a formatted output security vulnerability (Seacord 2013)_

+It’s common practice to write code for a single reference implementation, or sometimes several implementations, depending on which platforms you plan to deploy your code.
+The C Standard is what ensures that these implementations don’t differ too much, and allows you to target several at once, without having to learn a new language each time.
+Five kinds of portability issues are enumerated in Annex J of the C Standard documents:
+• Implementation-defined behavior
+• Unspecified behavior
+• Undefined behavior
+• Locale-specific behavior
+• Common extensions